kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 Latest upstream version tracked: **v0.32.7** (tagged release) of
 [`kubernetes-sigs/scheduler-plugins`](https://github.com/kubernetes-sigs/scheduler-plugins/releases).

-This fork follows **tagged upstream releases only**.
-When updating, **do not** base changes on `*-devel` tags or arbitrary commits from `main`, as they may be incompatible with the KWOK emulation version used here.
+This fork follows **tagged upstream releases only** (we **do not** base changes on `*-devel` tags or arbitrary commits from `main`).

-After moving to a new upstream tag, always verify **KWOK compatibility**, e.g. by running a small smoke test with the `test_runner.py` harness.
+After moving to a new upstream tag, always verify that all works as intended, e.g. by running a small smoke test with the `test_runner.py` script (see below).

 ## Integrating

-To enable and use plugins in the Kubernetes scheduler, you must apply a **scheduler configuration manifest** that selects the plugins and their settings; the manifest for this plugin is `manifests/plugin-kube-scheduler-config.yaml` (see also [Scheduler Configuration on Kubernetes webpage](https://kubernetes.io/docs/reference/scheduling/config/) for background).
+To enable and use plugins in the Kubernetes scheduler, you must apply a **scheduler configuration manifest** that selects the plugins and their settings; the manifest for this plugin is `manifests/mypriorityoptimizer/plugin-scheduler-config.yaml` (see also [Scheduler Configuration on Kubernetes webpage](https://kubernetes.io/docs/reference/scheduling/config/) for background).

-This file enables the **MyPriorityOptimizer** plugin and the used extension points and disables the `DefaultPreemption` plugin to avoid conflicts with our plugin.
+This file enables the **MyPriorityOptimizer** plugin and the extension points, described above, that it implements.

 The plugin is referenced and registered in `cmd/scheduler/main.go` such that the scheduler will include it at build time.